Friday, June 26, 2026

 Remember that more nodes raise the price but may not always be necessary.
 Buying only what your space needs keeps costs reasonable.
 Vendor coverage tools help you avoid overbuying.

-For most buyers, a tri-band WiFi 6E system with two or three nodes is a safe, balanced choice.
-Heavy users and large homes should look toward WiFi 7 and wired backhaul.
-Small spaces can stay simple and save money.
+For most homes, a tri-band WiFi 6E kit with two or three nodes is the balanced, safe pick.
+Large homes and heavy users should lean toward WiFi 7 and wired backhaul.
+Renters and small apartments can stay simple and keep costs down.

 FAQ